bjorn-ali-goransson/warzone2100/README.md

 * [ ] make loading effect smoother
 * [ ] make startup images 1080p
 * [ ] fix "move unit here" click effect on cursor, replace with lake ripple + 3d version animated effect of cursor
+* [ ] is there sparks flying currently? or add it ...
+* [ ] remove machine gun fire projectiles. speed should be 100!
+* [ ] somewhere it said that the Muzzle flash has too fast .... smk of PIE flag (4000?) to be displayed.
 * [x] randomize animation frame on eg. oil derricks
 * [x] randomize rotation on radars
 * [ ] animation interpolation between frames